-Over-Allotment Option

-We have granted the underwriter an over-allotment option.
-This option, which is exercisable for up to 45 days after the date of this prospectus, permits the underwriter to purchase a maximum of 2,045,454 additional shares of our common stock (15% of the shares sold in this offering, including the number of shares of Common Stock issuable upon conversion of the Series B Preferred Stock) from us to cover over-allotments, if any.
-If the underwriter exercises all or part of this option, the underwriter will purchase shares covered by the option at the public offering price per share that appears on the cover page of this prospectus, less the underwriting discount.
-If this option is exercised in full, the total price to the public will be \$ and the total net proceeds, before expenses, to us will be approximately \$
+Over-Allotment Option We have granted the underwriter an over-allotment option.
+This option, which is exercisable for up to 45 days after the date of this prospectus, permits the underwriter to purchase a maximum of $[\bullet]$ additional shares of common stock (15% of the shares of common stock included in the Class A Units and the shares of common stock underlying the shares of Series B Preferred included as part of the Class B Units sold in this offering) and/or warrants to purchase a maximum of $[\bullet]$ shares of common stock (15% of the warrants included as part of the Units sold in this offering) solely to cover over-allotments, if any.
+If the underwriter exercises all or part of this option, it will purchase such common stock covered by the option at the public offering price per Class A Unit, minus one cent, and the warrants covered by the option at a price of one cent per warrant, in each case less the underwriting discounts and commissions.
+If this option is exercised in full, the total offering price to the public will be approximately \$6.9 million and the total net proceeds, after expenses, to us will be approximately \$6.2 million.